Pershing Square (Los Angeles): Later 20th century

 The park was in heavy use during World War II for rallies and recruitment.
-After the war, the park began to decline as commercial decentralization and suburbanization took hold in Greater Los Angeles Area, and Downtown lost importance and intensity of use.
+After the war, the park began to decline as commercial decentralization and suburbanization took hold in the Greater Los Angeles area, and Downtown saw lesser importance and intensity of use.

-Many of the palm trees that were excavated in the 1950s were sent to be used in the Disneyland ride The Jungle Cruise.
+Many of the palm trees that were excavated in the 1950s were sent to be used in the Disneyland Jungle Cruise ride.

 The entire park was demolished and excavated in 1952 to build a three-level underground parking garage.
-Atop the garage, concrete was covered by a thin layer of soil with a broad expanse of lawn.
+Atop the garage, concrete was covered by a layer of soil with a broad expanse of lawn.
 Entry and exit ramps cut the square off from the sidewalks around it.
-In 1954, Kelly Roth, a Hungarian immigrant who had owned a cigar store across from the square, donated $30,000 for twin reflecting pool water features in honor of his late wife and to thank Los Angeles for the opportunities that the city provided him.
+In 1954, Kelly Roth, a Hungarian immigrant who had owned a cigar store across from the square, donated $30,000 for a water feature, twin reflecting pools in honor of his late wife and to thank Los Angeles for the opportunities that the city provided him.
 The Roth fountains were designed by architect Stiles O. Clements.

 The park continued to be neglected for safe uses.
-Its problems were noted during the 1960 Democratic National Convention, with nominee and future president John F. Kennedy headquartered at the Biltmore Hotel facing the park.
+Its problems were noted during the 1960 Democratic National Convention, as nominee and future president John F. Kennedy was headquartered at the Biltmore Hotel facing the park.
 By the 1984 Summer Olympics the park had become a serious eyesore, leading the city to spend $1 million for a temporary renovation.

 In 1992, the park was closed for a major $14.5-million redesign and renovation by Mexican architect and landscape architect Ricardo Legorreta and U.S. landscape architect Laurie Olin.
 The redesigned park opened in 1994 with a 10-story purple bell tower, fountains, and a walkway representing an earthquake fault line (by artist Barbara McCarren), concert stage, and perimeter seating.
 Pavement covered almost the entire block, with copses of trees placed in raised planters.
-In 1994, the park was featured in Visiting... with Huell Howser Episode 208.
+In 1994, the park was featured in a Visiting... with Huell Howser episode.